stryker-mutator/stryker-handbook/dashboard.md

 Please visit [Stryker.NET specific docs](https://github.com/stryker-mutator/stryker-net/blob/master/docs/Reporters.md#dashboard-reporter
 ) for Stryker.NET.

-Enabeling the dashboard reporter works the same accross all implementations of Stryker.
+Enabling the dashboard reporter works the same across all implementations of Stryker.

 1. Enabling the dashboard reporter is done by adding `"dashboard"` to the `"reporters"` configuration.
 2. Configure the reporter:
-   * Configuring the "project" is done via the `dashboard.project` configuration key (default: retrieved from environment)
+   * Configuring the "project" is done via the `dashboard.project` configuration key (default: retrieved from the environment)
    * Configuring the "module is done via the `dashboard.module` configuration key.
    * Configuring the "version" is done via the `dashboard.version` configuration key. (default: retrieved from environment)
    * Configuring the "baseUrl" is done via the `dashboard.baseUrl` configuration key.
 It defaults to "https://dashboard.stryker-mutator.io".